 The raw materials inventory required so that each of these options is immediately available is equivalent to approximately 2 weeks of sales.
 More than three quarters of that inventory is fabrics.

-For those of you who actually take the time to do the math you will discover there are actually over 1 million product options which can build in 30 days or less.
-We use the figure "100,000" in some of our older literature simply because at one time we thought it would be easier for people to comprehend.
+For those of you who actually take the time to do the math you will discover there are actually over 1 million product options which can be built in 30 days or less.
+We use the figure "100,000" in some of our older literature and videos simply because at one time we thought it would be easier for people to comprehend.